A business strategy for a bright future

 Focusing on strengths

 I am convinced that our new strategy will make our business sector, which already has a very strong foundation, even more robust and fit for the digital future.
 We will resolutely use our strengths such as customer proximity, customized solutions, speed and high quality.
 By focusing on the electronics market, particularly in our Semiconductor Solutions business unit, expanding our growth in China, and applying our resources with agility within our superb portfolio, we will fully unlock our potential.
-The Performance Materials business sector has a very bright future.
+The Electronics business sector has a very bright future.